 Time to Take Cuttings

 Cuttings yield mature trees faster than seed propagation.
 When propagating trees, many gardeners choose to harvest and root cuttings due to the technique's ease and speed.
 The cuttings can be taken during the tree's active growth period or the dormant phase, depending on the tree type.

-California pepper trees are narrow-leaved evergreen trees.
+California pepper trees are drought-tolerant narrow-leaved evergreen trees.
 The best time to propagate this type of evergreen is during the late dormant stage.
 Take cuttings during the winter season.

 Types of Cuttings

 Choose branches and stems that are at least one year old.
 Start at the tip of a branch, or stem and prepare to make tip cutting.
-Make the cut between 4 to 10 inches from the branch or stem tip.
+Use a garden knife or pruners to make the cut between 4 to 10 inches from the branch or stem tip.
 The longer the cutting the quicker the plant will mature.

 Maintenance and Growth

 Cuttings must be maintained and nurtured in order to root and, ultimately, produce a healthy plant.
 Remove the lower leaves, but keep the upper leaves intact; foliage helps the root system by supplying it with needed nutrients.
 Swirl the cut end of the cutting in rooting powder or a homemade rooting compound before inserting it into the potting medium.
 These hormones encourage rooting but cuttings will root without these hormones.

 Root your California pepper tree cuttings in a porous, well draining medium, such as moist peat moss or pine bark combined with equal parts perlite or coarse sand.
 Keep the medium and the air surrounding the cutting moist by putting the pot and cutting inside a plastic bag or covering it with a glass or plastic bottle or vase.
 Consistent moisture and humidity encourages rapid root growth.